 The second reason is much more compelling.
 DEMs are far from perfect representations of the real terrain, and delineation can easily include in the watershed areas which are known to be outside it.
 In this case, if you have a reliable map of the actual watershed boundary, you can use it to clip the DEM precisely.
+But note you should only do this if necessary: clipping the DEM to a watershed boundary reduces the probability of accurate delineation at the edges, because slopes and flow directions at each point are calculated using neighboring points, and at a clipped edge some neighboring points are not available.

-So we assume you have a good map of the watershed boundary, which we assume is a shapefile with a single shape in it.
-We further assume it is in the projection of your final DEM: if it is in
+So we assume you have a good map of the watershed boundary, which we assume is a shapefile.
+We further assume it is in the projection of your final DEM: if it is in some other projection right click on the entry in the Layers panel, select Export -> Save as..., and in the next form change the CRS, browse and select a new file name and click OK.